drufball/yosai/_drafts/seige.md

 Mamoru paused, letting his axe drop slightly.
 "Huh?"

-Hideyo finally tore gaze from Chiyoko.
-Her eyes narrowed as she turned them towards Tsukuyomi, who was still in the process of inspecting his tail.
+Hideyo finally tore her gaze from Chiyoko.
+Her eyes narrowed as she turned towards Tsukuyomi, who was still in the process of inspecting his tail.
 "I second Mamoru's confusion.
 That seems... strangely lenient.
 What's to stop us from turning on you at the first opportunity?
 A promise can be broken.
 Why take that risk?
-What do you get out of this deal? "
+What do you get out of this? "

 Tsukuyomi looked back down to the dwarven woman.
 The ground rumbled as he chuckled.
 "My my.
 She's gotten one good shot at slaying me and now she assumes it will happen again.
 It took an army, led by the six strongest members of your people, _years_ just to find one opportunity.
 And you failed."
 Tsukuyomi's lips pulled back in a smile, showing too many teeth.
 "So please go on about this great risk we're taking.

 "As for what we gain, the answer is time.
 Now that this diversion has reached its end, we planned to wipe the slate clean.
 Rebellion was fun.
 Now we'd like to try something new.
 But starting from scratch is so _slow_.
 Yosai is quite boring when it's empty.
 With you lot serving us, we don't have to start over, but we also don't have to waste our time policing the five races.

+Hideyo turned back to Chiyoko.
 "You'd have us serve him?
-Listen to how he talks about the five races.
+Listen to how he talks about us.
 Like pieces in a game.
 At least if we die now, others can try to fight in our place.
 If we join the gods, their control will be absolute."

 "I--."
 Chiyoko sighed in frustration.
 "There's so much to explain!
 Let me start with this."
 Chiyoko pointed to her eyes, shining blue.
 "Tsukuyomi explained to me where we all get our powers.
 We each have a bond with a source of energy somewhere in the world.
 When we use our abilities, we're drawing from whatever that source of energy is.
 Mamoru, take your strength for example.
 It probably comes from the people of Hokko."

 Mamoru blinked, clearly confused by the direction the conversation was going.
 "What does this have to do with anything right now?"

 "It has _everything_ to do with right now!"
 Chiyoko's eyes flashed, feral for a moment before she calmed herself.
 "Everything hinges on this.
-You see, in order for a bond to form, you have to be ideologically similar to whatever the source of power is.
+In order for a bond to form, you have to be ideologically similar to whatever the source of power is.
 Mamoru, your loyalty embodies this town.
 Everyone takes care of everyone else.
 And because you believe that to your core, you're able to draw energy from the people around you.
-And the more power you draw from your bond, the more strongly you come to embody the ideal created it.
+And the more power you draw from your bond, the more strongly you come to embody the ideal that created it.

 "But your bond can _change_ if your ideals change.
 Or if you find a different source of energy that shares similar ideals.
 That's what happened to me.
-I kept putting my trust in others and it kept leading to the things I cared about getting hurt.
-I was frustrated with Yoshinobu and how he was putting people's lives in danger.
-How he was putting your life in danger."
+I kept relying on others and the people I cared about kept getting hurt."
 Chiyoko looked to Mamoru.
 "I decided I had to protect the things I cared about myself.
 And when I made that decision, I started to resonate with Tsukuyomi.

 "That's why the bonds are so important.
 I couldn't convince the gods to let you go free.
 You're all too powerful.
 But if each of you can shift your bond to one of them, they'll let you live.
 You're not just making a promise to serve.
 Over time, it will change who you are.
 That's why they're not worried."

 "My point still stands then.
 If we save ourselves, the five races will be subjugated forever."

 "It won't be that way.
 Yes, no one will be able to overthrow the gods.
 But we won't have to.
 These bonds I'm talking about, the changes they create go in both directions.
 We'll become more like the gods, but they'll also become more like us.
 And those changes will ripple through all the beasts they've created."
 Chiyoko gestured at the gods' army above them.
 "The rebellion was never going to succeed.
-But even if it had, what happened after we killed the gods?
+Even if we had killed the gods, what would happen next?
 We'd still be trapped in the vicious playground they built for us.
 This is the only way we can actually build a future that doesn't destroy everything in the process."

 Hideyo paused, considering Chiyoko's words.

-Mamoru took another step forward, looking between Hideyo and Chiyoko.
+Mamoru looked between Hideyo and Chiyoko.
 Eventually his gaze settled on Chiyoko, looking into her eyes.
 "The two of you are so focused on what comes at the end.
 You always keep your eyes forward, looking to where we're going.
-That's why you were always the better tracker than me.

 "But we can't just focus on the outcome.
 Getting there, it shapes who we are.
 Whatever result we end up with, then we have to _live_ as the people who got to that point.
 Hideyo wanted me to abandon her so that the villagers in Hokko could survive.
 But then we would be a village of people who abandon their friends to save themselves.
 You want us to pledge ourselves to the gods.
 But then we would be a race who bows to tyrants.
 We would give them everything, despite what they've done, so long as they give us a choice we can't refuse.

 "We can't just strive for a perfect world.
 We have to deserve it when we get there."
 Mamoru took one last look at Chiyoko.
 He smiled sadly.
 Then he turned, facing the giant fox god behind her.
 "You killed my mother.
 Make whatever deals you want with them when we're done, but I will not bow to you."

-Mamoru gripped his axe, knuckles white.
+Mamoru gripped his axe, knuckles suddenly white.
 He raised the weapon over his head and roared, the muscles on his body surging.
 The ground beneath his feet shattered as he leapt with all his might towards the god.

 He moved faster than anyone in the group could react.
 Even Tsukuyomi seemed caught off guard.
 As he flew through the air, Mamoru's axe began to spark.
 Small pulses of electricity flared to life across the blade, disappearing just as quickly.

-Arcing out of the woods, directly towards Mamoru's hand, lightning struck.
+Arcing out of the woods, directly towards Mamoru's axe, lightning struck.

-As the bolt of electricity connected with Mamoru's hand, the energy condensed, forming a hand.
-The bolt flared, blinding everyone as it materialized into a gigantic human form holding Mamoru's wrist.
-Mamoru's arm wrenched as his momentum was completely halted.
+As the bolt of electricity connected with Mamoru's arm, the energy condensed, forming a hand.
+The bolt flared, blinding everyone as it materialized into a gigantic human form holding Mamoru by wrist.
+Mamoru's body swung violently as his momentum was completely halted.

 "Whoo!
 What a speech!"
 With their free hand, the creature clapped against their forearm, causing Mamoru to shake in the air.
-"Right before dramatically leaping to your death, too!"
-Their voice crackled and distorted like static shocks off a blanket.
+"Bonus points for dramatically leaping to your death right afterwards."
+Their voice crackled and distorted like static shocks.
 They had the shape of a human, though they were nearly 15 feet tall.
 A cloak covered their body, hood up.
-Their lean muscled limbs were wrapped tightly in bandages.
-A porcelain mask covered their face.
-Across the blank white surface of the mask, electricity crawled, forming eyes and a mouth that moved in conjunction with the creature's words.
+Lean-muscled limbs were wrapped tightly in bandages.
+They wore a blank white mask with electricity crawling across its surface.
+The energy shaped itself into eyes and a mouth that moved in conjunction with the creature's words.

 Chiyoko reacted before the rest.
 In a blur of movement, she pulled the bow from her hip as she turned towards the new creature.
-The air popped as she pulled an ice arrow into exist and took aim.
+The air popped as she pulled an ice arrow into existence and took aim.
 "Put him _down_ Susano."

 Susano lifted Mamoru by the arm, bringing his face to their own.
-Despite Mamoru's bulk, they seemed to moved him with ease.
+Despite Mamoru's bulk, they lifted him with ease.
 "Relax.
 I like this one!"
 There was a crack in the air as the creature and Mamoru disappeared in a flash of electricity.
 They reappeared ten feet away, standing on the other side of Tsukuyomi.
 The creature now held Mamoru around the shoulders with both hands.
 "I choose him."
 They planted Mamoru on the ground roughly, the ground buckling under Mamoru's feet as he absorbed the shock with his legs.

 Susano peered around the nine tailed fox's shoulder.
 "Leave it to you to pick the most dramatic one, Tsuk."
 The electricity arcing across their face formed into a tongue sticking out at Chiyoko.

-One of Tsukuyomi's tails flicked forward and snapped across the back of Susano's head lightly.
+One of Tsukuyomi's tails flicked forward and snapped across the back of Susano's head.
 "And leave it to you to pick the biggest fool."
-Tsukuyomi growled at Mamoru briefly.
+Tsukuyomi growled at Mamoru.

 Susano rubbed the back of their head.
 "Ow!
-Sheesh what was that for.
+Sheesh, what was that for?
 Hey, what'd you think of the entrance?
 Pretty cool, right?"
 Tsukuyomi rolled his eyes.

 Chiyoko sighed, relaxing her bow and standing out of her crouch.
-Mamoru still seemed stunned by the sudden change in circumstances, but Hideyo and Katsumi were both tensed, ready. to attack.
+Mamoru still seemed stunned by the sudden change in circumstances, but Hideyo and Katsumi were both tensed, ready to attack.
 The ice arrow dissipated in Chiyoko's hand as she raised it in a calming gesture.
 "It's OK, we're still just here to talk."
 Chiyoko turned back towards the woods and raised her voice.
 "I guess you all might as well come out now."

-There was more movement amongst the gods' army as two more figures emerged from the tree.
+There was more movement amongst the army as two more figures emerged from the tree line.
 The first was a man similar in height to Susano, but more solidly built.
 His skin was like burnished silver and he wore immaculate white robes.
 Six diamond shaped pieces of metal, each a different type, orbited his head like a halo.
 Ninigi, The Emperor.

 Beside him, slightly taller, walked a woman with rough, brown skin made of bark.
 Her clothes were a chaotic weave of vines and leaves.
 Sharply pointed antlers, three feet in length, emerged from her forehead.
 Around them, long brown hair flowed to the woman's waist.
-Pink flowers were continually blossoming and wilting in her hair, the dead petals trailing behind her.
+Pink flowers were continuously blossoming and wilting in her hair, the dead petals trailing behind her.
 Sakuya, The Woodheart.

 Above them, the trees rustled as a massive serpentine form emerged.
 Floating through the air was an enormous, golden dragon.
-It was similar in shape to the dragons that floated about the army, but over twice as large.
+It was similar in shape to those that already floated about the army, but over twice as large.
 As she flew, the air around the dragon periodically ignited into ribbons of flame.
 Amaterasu, The Dawnforge.

 The three came to rest near Susano and Tsukuyomi.
 Arrayed behind Chiyoko were the five gods of Yosai.

 Hideyo took a step backwards, overwhelmed by the gods' appearance.
 Seeing her step backwards, Amaterasu - the giant gold dragon - flowed towards Hideyo.
-Hideyo's hands ignited reflexively.
-She held them the flames in front of her defensively.
+The small woman's hands ignited reflexively.
+She held the the flames in front of her.

 The Dawnforge continued, swirling around Hideyo.
-As she did, the flames leapt from Hideyo's hands of their own accord, joining the random bursts of flame already swirling around the dragon.
+As she did, the flames leapt from Hideyo's hands of their own accord, joining the random bursts already swirling around the dragon.

 "You are the one who built those towers below, yes?
 Chiyoko has told me about you.
 About the things you create.
 I have been so _disappointed_ with the five races.
 All you do is destroy and consume.
 When we shaped you, I had such hopes for what you would build."